Dublin

 In a more protective approach, TCA South affirmed that national courts are obliged to conduct an exhaustive and ex nunc analysis of facts and points of law of the case which includes the risk of inhuman or degrading treatment of Dublin transfers.
 According to the decision, this comprises an analysis of all the information necessary, regardless of whether it is provided by the parties or gathered by the Court itself.[59]

-With regard to the conditions offered in the receiving Member State, TCA South recently decided that an allegation of non-satisfaction of basic housing needs must be analysed by the administrative authorities.[61]
-STA decided that the non-provision of financial support to an asylum seeker for almost a month does not amount to inhuman or degrading treatment.[62]
-TCA South has also decided in at least two cases that the pressure faced by Poland due to the displacement from Ukraine was not sufficient to oblige the administrative authority to assess possible risks of inhuman or degrading treatment of Dublin returnees.[63]
+With regard to the conditions offered in the receiving Member State, TCA South decided in 2022 that an allegation of non-satisfaction of basic housing needs must be analysed by the administrative authorities.[63]
+STA decided in 2022 that the non-provision of financial support to an asylum seeker for almost a month does not amount to inhuman or degrading treatment.[64]
+TCA South has also decided in at least two cases in 2022 that the pressure faced by Poland due to the displacement from Ukraine was not sufficient to oblige the administrative authority to assess possible risks of inhuman or degrading treatment of Dublin returnees.[65]

 While this does not seem to be the predominant interpretation, there are also multiple judgements from TCA South determining that the safeguard clause of Article 3(2) of the Dublin Regulation is not applicable to take back procedures under Article 18(1)(d) of the Dublin Regulation.
 The Court considered that, in such cases, compliance with the principle of non-refoulement should be verified.[66]